 - CSEC/CXC graduates can obtain the BSc (Hons) Computing and Information top-up degree via our Diploma in Computing

 - CAPE/GCE A’ level graduates can also pursue this qualification via the Pearson’s Higher National Diploma (HND) in Computing

-To confirm your eligibility forward soft copies of the following to CITE@sbcs.edu.tt
+Step 1 – Confirm your eligibility.
+Forward soft copies of the following to CITE@sbcs.edu.tt

 - Original certificate and transcript or official transcript and completion letter from the awarding educational institution

 - For students with qualifications more than five years old, a resume listing positions held and key responsibilities will be also required.

 You must confirm of your eligibility before you apply.

 Step 2 – Complete your registration form here.

 Option 1: Payment can be made via Direct deposit / Online bank transfer.
 Please click here for further instructions regarding the banking options available.